noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 their items, making the auction feel grander.

-“Now then, the next item is... or rather, the next items are something provided by “Phantasmal King-sama”.
+“Now then, the next item is... or rather, the next items are something provided by Phantasmal King-sama.
 These are the said items...
 There aren’t items that not only the nobles, but even adventurers and knights shouldn’t miss.
-Yes, There are weapons made by the “legendary blacksmith Krafty”!!!”
+Yes, There are weapons made by the _legendary blacksmith Krafty_!!!”

 [...Unnn?]